-The preheader text for campaigns and automation emails is a snippet of text that displays in a contact's inbox after the subject line, and is the first (or part of the first) line of text in your communication:
+Preheader text is a snippet of text that is displayed in a contact's inbox after the subject line and is the first (or part of the first) line of text in your communication:

-Adding preheader text to your email
+Adding preheader text to campaigns and automation emails

 - Open your campaign or automation email.